TilaniDW/TurtleGames/README.md

 # TurtleGames

-- Disclaimer: I completed the following project as part of the LSE Data Analytics Career Accelearator Course (April 2024 - November 2024)
+🔦 *Disclaimer: I completed the following project as part of the LSE Data Analytics Career Accelearator Course (April 2024 - November 2024)*

-- Grade 88%
+🔖 Grade 88%

 ![Turtel games](https://github.com/user-attachments/assets/6770da1a-0760-4539-abf6-51c2deea50af)

-## Business Question: Can TURTLE GAMES boost sales performance by analysing their customer data?
+## Can TURTLE GAMES boost sales performance by analysing their customer data?

 This project was about diving deep into customer and sales data for a fictitious global gaming company, TURTLE GAMES.
 As part of a team of analysts, my role was to uncover patterns, relationships, and insights that could help TURTLE GAMES make data-driven decisions to improve sales performance and customer engagement.